Live | The Presentation Ceremony of the Prince Mahidol Award 2025

 16.30 hrs.

-- Laureates Introduction to Her Royal Highness by Professor Apichat Asavamongkolkul, Vice President of the Prince Mahidol Award Foundation
+• Introduction of the Laureates to Her Royal Highness by Professor Apichat Asavamongkolkul, Vice President of the Prince Mahidol Award Foundation

 In the Field of Medicine